Last Updated on: 15th October 2023, 03:08 pm

 This doesn’t happen often, but some tortoises respond better to one-on-one attention.
 For example, some pets enjoy having their neck rubbed.

 While training a tortoise is fun and rewarding, there are things to be mindful of before starting the training process:

-Don’t underestimate how much time you’ll need to train a tortoise as they move slowly, and most don’t pick up new tricks immediately.
+Don’t underestimate how much time you’ll need to train a tortoise as they move slowly.

 Tortoises can only spend so much time training before they become tired and need sleep.